Every customer wants to save money. Go about this goal incorrectly and the results could be costly.

 On the markup rate side, if a client reduces a markup by 2%, he or she may view immediate hard savings, but lose ultimately supplier support.
 Savvy suppliers will channel their best candidates to those customers who pay them fairly for their services.

-Ryan Schaal, a Regional Manager at Broadleaf, reminds that what clients often don’t measure are variables such as training costs, onboarding expenses, losses in production, increased overtime costs.
+Greg Gary, Director of Business Development at Broadleaf, reminds that what clients often don’t measure are variables such as training costs, onboarding expenses, losses in production, and increased overtime costs.
 Brand recognition components such as employee morale drops and local competition should also be considered.
 He states, “As the MSP provider, we explain how the client may be paying a bit more on the front end, but saving even more on the other.
 We then recommend the best options for each client, job type, and geographic region and ensure that as the market changes, or data trends, we encourage discussion before significant issues arise.”
 Some clients don’t realize that they are underpaying workers!

 A thoughtful talent acquisition strategy should map processes for attraction during both economic downtimes and boons.
 MSP providers help to manage expectations and position customers for ongoing success.
-After all, contingent and direct workforces continue to evolve in spite of—and sometimes do to—market volatility.
+After all, contingent and direct workforces continue to evolve despite—and sometimes due to—market volatility.
 Remember, too, that economic downturns often compel companies to seek out new ways to reduce costs, enterprise-wide.
 This heightens pressure to make Mistake #1.

 While experiencing solid flows of quality candidates, companies often utilize the cheapest possible rates.
 During shortages—like we are experiencing today— there is a decrease in retention.
-Broadleaf’s Jeremy Rothschild warns that although these changes may appear to be slow, cost savings are indeed affected, as the need to increase recruiting, training and onboarding efforts becomes more significant.
+Although these changes may appear to be slow, cost savings are indeed affected, as the need to increase recruiting, training, and onboarding efforts become more significant.
 Having the lowest markup or bill rate in the area often forces agencies to prioritize their workloads, meaning the lowest profit positions get worked last.
 The lowest quality candidates are submitted to these clients, as they are all that remain in the talent pool.

 By keeping clients informed of industry trends and compensation changes, a quality MSP provider should share strong retention and pipelining practices.

-An expert consultation on cost savings strategies that works—and pitfalls that lie in wait—can be invaluable!
+An expert consultation on cost savings strategies that work—and pitfalls that lie in wait—can be invaluable!
 To learn more about MSP staffing solutions, visit the Managed Service Programs page or get in touch with a recruiter.